Choosing a Vacuum Press Model

 Cycling Electric Pump: Also available are pump driven models (Project: EVS) that cycle on and off but achieve vacuum via an electric pump.
 Again, this type of system is automatically controlled by a vacuum switching device which measures the pressure inside of the system and keeps that level of pressure reasonably constant.
 A video clip of the press is also now available.

 Continuous-Run Electric Pump: This type of system uses an electric pump but does not cycle on and off.
 Instead, it runs continuously.
 Most vacuum pumps are designed for continuous duty and will be reliable for a very long time even with very little air flowing through the pump head.
 These systems are commonly sold by retailers because they are least expensive and easiest to assemble.
-The Project: CRS kit sold at VeneerSupplies.com has a unique feature that allows the user to dial in the exact vacuum level needed with a bleeder valve.
+The Project: CRS kit sold at VeneerSupplies.com has a cool feature that allows the user to dial in the exact vacuum level needed with a bleeder fitting.
 This also makes the system suitable for vacuum clamping.

 The electric pump version (Project: EVS) is portable in the sense that electricity